donaldp/formidablejs-vercel-example/README.md

 # Formidable Example

-This repo is a brief example of using an Formidablejs app that can be deployed with Vercel.
+This repo is a brief example of a Formidable app that can be deployed with Vercel.

 > Note: this is a hacky solution and should not be implemented for production apps.